csmetrics/csmetrics.net/docs/Overview.md

 This tool currently has no financial support and cannot continue in perpetuity or be improved without such support.
 We believe that this data collection and analysis activity of computer science institutions should be supported and expanded with student enrollments, graduation rates, awards, current faculty members, etc. by the community and welcome your participation.

-<p> Please fill out this [short survey](https://www.surveymonkey.com/r/csmetrics)  to tell us if the tool
-  is useful, how you are using this information, and to influence the future of this tool. </p>
+Please fill out this [short survey](https://www.surveymonkey.com/r/csmetrics)  to tell us if the tool is useful, how you are using this information, and to influence the future of this tool.

 ## <a name="contributors"></a>Contributors